Baalakay/development-devcontainer-project-template/README.md

 > - You must also install the [Dev Containers (Remote Development) extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).
 > - Cursor and Windsurf are forks of VSCode and so have built-in support for devcontainers.
 > - Please install these tools first if you haven't already.

+> - **You must first clone the global devcontainer config and follow the instructions there to clone it's repo and create the symlink from your project folder:**
+> See https://github.com/Baalakay/development-devcontainer-shared-config-template.git, and once done, come back to these instructions.

 ---